 Make your own authentic Spicy Pico de Gallo using simple, fresh ingredients like ripe tomatoes, onions, cilantro, salt, and fresh lime juice.
 It’s the perfect low-calorie condiment that adds a punch of flavor to just about any Mexican meal.
+It’s quick and easy to learn how to make and you can make it really spicy or no spice at all.

 Pico de gallo is a fresh raw salsa from Mexico, also known as salsa fresca translating, fresh salsa or salsa cruda, raw salsa.
 It’s traditionally made from chopped fresh tomatoes, onion, jalapeños or serranos, cilantro, salt, and lime juice.